Alternate Lines: Runlines & Pucklines

 The Strategy Of Runline & Puckline

 In hockey, the puckline is a key factor in strategy because most teams who are trailing late in the game will pull their goalie.
-So if a team is ahead by a goal, they could score an empty-netter and win by two.
+If a team is ahead by a goal, they could score an empty-netter and win by two.
 On the flip side, if you feel the game might be tight and will hit overtime, a +1.5 play is also shrewd because you automatically win if the game hits the extra frame.

 In baseball – and in hockey to an extent – the strategy of the runline focuses on cutting down the juice.
 If the best team in baseball has their ace on the mound and is facing the worst team, then we could see a moneyline of around -300 or higher.
-That a steep price to pay.
+That a steep price to pay and not good value.
 One way to invest at a lower buy-in would be to bet on the runline.
 Your favorite will have to win by 1.5 runs but at least you can get the line down to, say, -150.
 And you’re expecting them to roll anyway, so maybe the extra run isn’t a factor.

 Keep in mind that in baseball, the runline-to-moneyline correlation will vary depending on who is favored and where the game is played.
 Remember, the home team won’t bat in the bottom of the ninth inning if they’re ahead, so the runline price takes that into account.